leticiafossato/ironhack-projects/Project 1 - Mini-Project Tic-Tac-Toe/README.md

 ## Goal
 Build my own game from scratch.
 Put into practice the basic concepts of Python which I’ve learned on the first week of IronHack course.<br>
-For more informations click <a href="https://drive.google.com/file/d/1pu8BtTec2VSng1MV3S-VKaXWBFpbdKpv/view?usp=sharing">here</a>.</br>
+To acess complete goal informations click <a href="https://drive.google.com/file/d/1pu8BtTec2VSng1MV3S-VKaXWBFpbdKpv/view?usp=sharing">here</a>.</br>

 ### Game Choose
 > TIC-TAC-TOE